 What happens after the other driver is proven to be at fault for the accident?

 If the driver is determined to be at fault for the accident, they (or their car insurance company) will be liable for your costs in the settlement.
 Those can include:

 - Medical bills you received for doctor’s visits and treatment of your injuries

 - Time missed from work due to your treatment and injuries

 - Any property damage that occurred as a result of the accident

 - Possible pain and suffering-related costs, which can be common in pedestrian accidents due to serious injuries

-Pedestrians accidents are unfortunately often serious, since the victim is hit with a large, heavy vehicle with little to protect the victim.
-As a result, you may be able to receive a substantial recovery for your injuries.
-Plus, in many cases where a car hits a pedestrian, the driver is clearly found to be at fault and the pedestrians is usually able to recover for all expenses.
+Pedestrians accidents are unfortunately often serious since the victim is hit with a large, heavy vehicle with little to protect the victim.
+As a result, you may be able to receive a substantial recovery from your injuries.
+Plus, in many cases where a car hits a pedestrian, the driver is clearly found to be at fault and the pedestrian is usually able to recover for all expenses.